Andreas Benedict Feilmoser

+Life

 He studied at Salzburg from 1789 to 1794, took a two years' course in philosophy at the University of Innsbruck (1794–96), and entered the Benedictine Order at Fiecht, Tyrol, in September, 1796.
-At this abbey he studied the Middle Eastern languages under Dom Georg Maurer, a monk of St. George's Abbey, Villingen.
-For his theological studies he was sent to Villingen, where he again heard Dom Maurer and Dom Gottfried Lumper, both eminent scholars.
+At this abbey he studied the Middle Eastern languages under Georg Maurer, a monk of St. George's Abbey, Villingen.
+For his theological studies he was sent to Villingen, where he again heard Maurer and Gottfried Lumper, both eminent scholars.

 Returning to Fiecht in 1800, he taught Biblical exegesis and was ordained priest in 1801; late in the same year he was appointed master of novices, in 1802 professor of Christian ethics and in 1803 of ecclesiastical history.
 A number of theses which he published in 1803 aroused the suspicions of the ecclesiastical authorities of the Diocese of Brixen.
 The Abbot of Fiecht was sharply rebuked for permitting Feilmoser to teach what was considered unsound doctrine.
 In 1804 appeared Feilmoser's Animadversiones in historiam ecclesiasticam, which did not meet the approval of the diocesan authorities, who threatened, in case Feilmoser did not desist from advancing dangerous opinions, to institute proceedings against the abbot.
 To Feilmoser's request for a specification of the objectionable passages in his writings no reply was made, but the entire matter was reported to the emperor in Vienna.
 An investigation instituted by order of the emperor resulted favourably for Feilmoser.
 He was, nevertheless, removed from the office of master of novices and in 1806 was made assistant in the parish of Achenthal.